 Roller coasters have a long, fascinating history.
-The direct ancestors of roller coasters were monumental ice slides -- long, steep wooden slides covered in ice, some as high as 70 feet -- that were popular in Russia in the 16th and 17th centuries.
-Riders shot down the slope in sleds made out of wood or blocks of ice, crash-landing in a sand pile.
+Roller coasters are the direct ancestors of monumental ice slides — long, steep wooden slides covered in ice, some as high as 70 feet (21 meters) — that were popular in Russia in the 16th and 17th centuries.
+Riders shot down the slope on sleds made of wood or blocks of ice, crash-landing in a sand pile [source: Levine].

 Coaster historians diverge on the exact evolution of these ice slides into actual rolling carts.
 The most widespread account is that a few entrepreneurial Frenchmen imported the ice slide idea to France.
 The warmer climate of France tended to melt the ice, so the French started building waxed slides instead, eventually adding wheels to the sleds.
 In 1817, the Russes a Belleville (Russian Mountains of Belleville) became the first roller coaster where the train was attached to the track (in this case, the train axle fit into a carved groove).
 The French continued to expand on this idea, coming up with more complex track layouts, with multiple cars and all sorts of twists and turns.

 With the Great Depression and World War II, roller-coaster production declined, but a second roller-coaster boom in the 1970s and early 1980s revitalized the amusement-park industry.
 This era introduced a slew of innovative tubular steel coasters.
-Some of the most popular ride variations -- such as the curving corkscrew track -- saw their heyday around this time.
+Some of the most popular ride variations — such as the curving corkscrew track — saw their heyday during this time.

 In the next section, we'll look at the coaster components that get the train rolling and bring it to a stop.